JonathanWilbur/preql/documentation/misc.md

 - Anything PreQL defines, PreQL has full access to.
 - All triggers and checks will automatically be prefixed with `preql_`.

-## Separating preql-core from the individual target transpilers.

-- [ ]